mph-/lcapy/doc/index.rst

 Welcome to Lcapy's documentation!
 =================================

-Lcapy (el-ca-pee) is a Python package for linear circuit analysis.
+Lcapy is a Python package for linear circuit analysis.
 It uses SymPy (symbolic Python) for symbolic analysis.
 As well as circuit analysis, Lcapy can semi-automate the drawing of high-quality schematics from a netlist, including diodes, transistors, and other non-linear components..

 .. image:: examples/schematics/lpf1-buffer-loaded2.png